No release in over 3 years

 /health GET Health check

-/info GET Server info and supported formats
+/info GET Server info, available engines, and supported formats

-/ocr POST Extract text from uploaded file
+/ocr POST Extract text using default engine

 Example with curl